mmomtchev/mmomtchev/README.md

 ## [Markdown version](https://github.com/mmomtchev/guerilla-slides/blob/main/guerilla-slides-2024-dotjs.md)

-The next section details the latest events in my affair since I was evicted from my home as a last-ditch attempt to force me to accept a job in a criminal company without talking about the criminal cases, then there is a list of my main projects (I have over 1k stars), then there is a brief summary of the whole affair.
+The next section details the latest events in my Jason Bourne lifestyle since I was evicted from my home as a last-ditch attempt to force me to accept a job in a criminal company without talking about the criminal cases, then there is a list of my main projects (I have over 1k stars), then there is a brief summary of the whole affair.

 # Latest Updates (the *Vincent van Gogh extortion*)